yok2086/tp/docs/DeveloperGuide.md

 ### Why It Is Implemented This Way
 The Ingredient and Ingredient Inventory features follow a modular design to ensure flexibility, scalability, and maintainability.
-The Single Responsibility Principle is adhered to, with the Ingredient class managing individual ingredient attributes (name, quantity, unit) and the Ingredient Inventory class handling the collection of ingredients.
+The Single Responsibility Principle is adhered to, with the Ingredient class managing individual ingredient attributes (name, quantity, unit) and the Ingredient Inventory class handling the collection of ingredients, conversions, and stock alerts.
-This clear separation makes the system easy to understand, maintain, and modify without affecting other components.
+The addition of unit conversion ensures consistency across different ingredient measurements, making it easier to track inventory.
+Categorization improves usability by allowing users to group and filter ingredients based on type.

 # Implementation of the Shopping List Item and Shopping List Features